Community Advisory Council (CAC)

 The CAC General Assembly typically meets the Wednesday before the Board meeting of every month.

 For questions on the CAC please call 213.922.1249.

-*CAC membership is on a voluntary basis and members do not receive stipends or compensation for serving on the council.
+*CAC membership is on a voluntary basis and serve at the pleasure of their appointing Metro Board Director.
+Members may be deemed eligible to receive compensation for serving on the council.